-What follows is a practical guide based on a production enterprise implementation.
-You'll find working code, battle-tested configurations, and hard-learned lessons about running Axon Framework with PostgreSQL instead of buying the commercial server.
+What follows is a practical guide based on a production enterprise implementation running Axon Framework without Axon Server.
+You'll find working code, battle-tested configurations, and hard-learned lessons about using PostgreSQL as your event store instead of buying the commercial server.

 The PostgreSQL Setup